Randy Arozarena Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.5 K/9, which ranks 25th in MLB.
+- The Athletics pitching staff is 29th in the league with a collective 6.8 strikeouts per nine innings.

-- The Athletics' 6.33 team ERA ranks 29th across all league pitching staffs.
+- The Athletics have a 7.00 team ERA that ranks 28th among all MLB pitching staffs.

-- The Athletics rank 22nd in baseball in home runs allowed (11 total, 1.6 per game).
+- Athletics pitchers combine to rank 24th in baseball in home runs allowed (14 total, 1.8 per game).

-- The Athletics will look to Fujinami (0-1) in his second start this season.
+- Kaprielian (0-0) takes the mound for the Athletics to make his second start this season.

-- His last appearance came on Saturday against the Los Angeles Angels, when the righty threw 2 1/3 innings, surrendering eight earned runs while allowing five hits.
+- The right-hander last pitched on Tuesday against the Cleveland Guardians, when he went five innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.